Bryan-Nsoh/agent-talk-2/experiments/README.md

 - `OPENROUTER_API_KEY` (for OpenRouter)
 - `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` (for Azure)

-**Concurrency:** The episode driver is now fully async.
-Use `--concurrency-start`/`--concurrency-max` to control parallelism.
-Azure `gpt-4.1-mini` has been validated at 5 concurrent agents after the 2025-10-30 refactor.
+**Concurrency & history:** The episode driver is fully async.
+Use `run_episode(..., concurrency_start/ max)` when scripting.
+Observations now include a `history` block (up to five prior turns with action/comment/message summaries).
+Azure `gpt-4.1-mini` has been validated at 5 concurrent agents after the refactor.

 ### Using tmux for Long Runs